ozanMSFT/pytorch-wiki/Autograd-Onboarding-Lab.md

 The deliverable will be a stack of PRs (that won’t be merged into master) containing all the code for the different sections below.
 You should add both your mentor as well as @albanD as a reviewer for this PR.
+The task will be considered finished when the PR is accepted by the reviewers and you can just close it at that time.

 ## Considered Function